masaar/limp/README.md

 # LIMP
 LIMP is a backend framework that is designed for use by Masaar for rapid app development.
-It uses `HTTP/2 websocket` as primary protocol of communication with clients, however it also provides an `HTTP/1 GET` interface for additional communication windows.
+It uses `HTTP/2 websocket` as primary protocol of communication with clients.
+However, it also provides an `HTTP/1 GET` interface for additional communication windows.

 # Dependencies
 LIMP is Python based.
 It's tested in small number of environments running Python 3.5+.
-Since LIMP is orignially built for Masaar use-cases, it's based on `MongoDB` the database engine of choice by Masaar, as well as it requires `Twilio` SDK to be installed even if you are not planning to use their platform.
+Since LIMP is originally built for Masaar use-cases, it's based on `MongoDB` the database engine of choice by Masaar, as well as it requires `Twilio` SDK to be installed even if you are not planning to use their platform.

 The current list of requirements is: https://github.com/masaar/limp/blob/master/requirements.txt.